 1. For the mousse, break the chocolate into a bowl over a gently simmering pan of water.
 Once the chocolate has melted, add the olive oil slowly, stirring it in as you do.
 Remove from the heat and set to one side.

-2. Beat the egg yolks with half the sugar until pale and fluffy.
+2. Beat the egg yolks with 30 g (half) of the sugar until pale and fluffy.
 Pour the chocolate and olive oil mixture into the egg yolk mixture and stir to combine.

 3. Whisk the egg whites with the salt until stiff.
-Continue whisking, gradually adding the rest of the sugar.
+Continue whisking, gradually adding the remaining 30 g of sugar.
 Fold this egg white mixture gently into the chocolate until it is all incorporated.
-Chill in the fridge for at least 4 hours.
+Chill in the fridge for at least 2 hours.

 4. Now for the cherries.
 Place the cherries, maple syrup, water, caster sugar, star anise and cinnamon in a saucepan and gently heat to a simmer.
 Reduce the heat to maintain a gentle simmer and cook for 30 minutes, or until the cherries are soft and the mixture thick and jammy.
 Stir in the kirsch, remove from the heat and leave to cool, carefully removing the cinnamon and star anise.